 There are two ways students may qualify for GATE: either through passing the OLSAT at 98% or above or through the alternative criteria, using standardized assessment (CAASPP), district writing assessment scores and a minimum of 80% or above on OLSAT.
 Instead of sending letters to families twice, once after OLSAT testing and again after CAASPP scores are available, it was decided by the GATE Advisory Committee to wait until CAASPP scores were available to inform families of their child’s qualification.
-Letters will be sent out as soon as the CAASPP scores are made available.
-The following explains a bit about this process…
+Letters will be sent out prior to the start of school.

-GATE coordinators at each site will be available starting August 1st, 2017 to answer any questions you may have regarding the GATE program.
+GATE coordinators at each site can answer any questions you may have regarding the GATE program.

 GATE Site CoordinatorsLCE: Nancy DeBoer email@example.comPCY: Alexander Woo firstname.lastname@example.orgPCR: Amy Marcoullier email@example.com